t0mk/dopysl/README.md

 # https://cloud.digitalocean.com/settings/tokens/new
 export DO_API_TOKEN=

-# find out your favorite keypair id from "$ do keypairs" (after you set and
+# find out your favorite keypair id from "$ dopysl keypairs" (after you set and
 # export the DO_API_TOKEN)
 export DO_KEYPAIR_ID=

 # the file with private key from your favorite keypair.
-export DO_KEY=/home/tomk/keys/tkarasek_key.pem
+export DO_KEY=
 ```
 You can chance keyfile and keypair id in parameters.
 The aforementioned variables are just for defaults.